IntelLabs/nlp-architect/docs/_sources/sparse_gnmt.rst.txt

 The GNMT model was adapted from the model shown in *Neural Machine Translation (seq2seq) Tutorial* [2]_ and from its repository_.

-The Sparse model implementation can be found in :py:class:`GNMTModel <nlp_architect.models.gnmt_model.GNMTModel>` and offers several options to build the GNMT model.
+The Sparse model implementation can be found in :py:class:`GNMTModel <examples.sparse_gnmt.gnmt_model.GNMTModel>` and offers several options to build the GNMT model.

 Sparsity - Pruning GNMT
 =======================